Request Information

 PATRIZIA PIERGIOVANNI

-Dr. Patrizia Piergiovanni boasts over 28 years of experience in the field of Art History, with a specific focus on Renaissance and Baroque collecting.
-She currently holds the role of **Director and Curator of the Art Collections** at Palazzo Colonna in Rome, a prominent institution within Italy's cultural heritage.
-A graduate in Art History from Sapienza University of Rome in 1995, she has accumulated over 15 years of experience in **academic teaching**, holding courses and seminars for institutions such as Bocconi University and the Rome Business School.
-Her professional activity includes international collaborations with museums and cultural institutions, as well as numerous conferences and scientific contributions published in specialized fields.
-Her accolades include significant appointments at international conferences and the curation of important art catalogues.
-Dr. Piergiovanni is also committed to promoting scientific research through editorial projects and the management of prestigious art archives.
+Dr. Patrizia Piergiovanni has over 28 years of experience in Art History, specializing in Renaissance and Baroque collecting.
+She serves as Director and Curator of the Art Collections at Palazzo Colonna in Rome.
+A graduate in Art History from Sapienza University of Rome, she has over 15 years of academic teaching experience at institutions including Bocconi University and Rome Business School.
+Her work includes international collaborations with museums, contributions to scientific publications, curation of major art catalogues and management of prestigious art archives.

 Chialà_professor